House Jan. 6 panel subpoenas Trump advisers, associates

 Committee Chairman Bennie Thompson, D-Miss., wrote to the four that the committee is investigating “the facts, circumstances, and causes” of the attack and asked them to produce documents and appear at depositions in mid-October.

 The panel, formed over the summer, is now launching the interview phase of its investigation after sorting through thousands of pages of documents it had requested in August from federal agencies and social media companies.
+The committee has also requested a trove of records from the White House.
 The goal is to provide a complete accounting of what went wrong when the Trump loyalists brutally beat police, broke through windows and doors and interrupted the certification of President Joe Biden’s victory — and to prevent anything like it from ever happening again.

 Thompson says in letters to each of the witnesses that investigators believe they have relevant information about the lead-up to the insurrection.
 In the case of Bannon, for instance, Democrats cite his Jan.
 5 prediction that ”(a)ll hell is going to break loose tomorrow” and his communications with Trump one week before the riot in which he urged the president to focus his attention on Jan.
 6.